7th Street Active Transportation Corridor Study

 No on bikes on main thoroughfares!!

-by BobV, 5 months ago
+by BobV, over 1 year ago

 It is mind boggling how everyone seems to be more concerned about bike paths than actual traffic movement.
 Who pays all of the road taxes??
 Motorists, not bicycles!
 I remember a time when you actually had to register a bicycle & you had a small license plate on it.
 Now there is no registration for a bicycle, but all of the concern is for making room for them on the main thoroughfares.
 For example, the ridiculous 4th & 5th street debacle.
 What would be so wrong with putting the bike paths on secondary streets, such as 3rd street or 6th...
 Continue reading